smore-inc/tinys3/README.md

 >>> r = pool.delete('a_key_to_delete.zip','my_bucket')
 <Future at 0x2c8de48L state=pending>

-# Futures are the standard python implementation of the "promise" pattern.
+# Futures are the standard python implementation of the "promise" pattern
 # You can read more about them here:
 # http://docs.python.org/3.3/library/concurrent.futures.html#future-objects